|Alma Mater:||Ohio State|

-Entering his sixth season at Georgia State in 2015-16, Chris England serves as head coach for both the Panther cross country and track and field indoor and outdoor teams.
+Now in his eighth season at Georgia State in 2017-18, Chris England serves as head coach for both the Panther cross country and track and field indoor and outdoor teams.
 He has brought consistency in competition, in the classroom and in the community from his teams.

 In cross country, GSU produced the individual Sun Belt Conference champion for the second time in three years as Hannah Stefanoff raced to the title, which earns first-team honors as well.
 The Panthers were ranked in five polls in the South Region, moving as high as No.10 during the season before injuries slowed the progress.
 The team won two meets during the fall season (Chattanooga Powerade and JSU Foothills).